asyml/texar-pytorch/examples/bert/README.md

     --output-dir=data/MRPC
 ```

-- `task`: Specifies the dataset name to preprocess.
+- `--task`: Specifies the dataset name to preprocess.
 BERT provides default support for
   `{'CoLA', 'MNLI', 'MRPC', 'XNLI', 'SST'}` data.
-- `max_seq_length`: The maxium length of sequence.
+- `--max-seq-length`: The maxium length of sequence.
 This includes BERT special tokens that will be automatically added.
   Longer sequences will be trimmed.
-- `pretrained_model_name`: The name of a pre-trained model to load selected in the list of: `bert-base-uncased`,
+- `--pretrained-model-name`: The name of a pre-trained model to load selected in the list of: `bert-base-uncased`,
   `bert-large-uncased`, `bert-base-cased`, `bert-large-cased`, `bert-base-multilingual-uncased`,
   `bert-base-multilingual-cased`, and `bert-base-chinese`.
-- `output_dir`: The output path where the resulting pickled files will be put in.
+- `--output-dir`: The output path where the resulting pickled files will be put in.
 Be default, it is set to `data/{task}`
   where `{task}` is the (upper-cased) dataset name specified in `--task` above.
 So in the above command, the pickled
   files are written to `data/MRPC`.